Available in print & eBook

 “You know, my boy, chess really is more invigorating when someone has to die.” – Caesar

 There’s a human game of chess going on in San Francisco and the moves are deadly.
-The Bay area is being terrorized by a serial killer known only as ‘Caesar’ who has self-appointed one of the city’s finest (Casey Harwell) as opposing king.
-Bouncing between reality and the belief his is historical Roman Emperor Caesar Augustus, he leads the department on a cat and mouse chase throughout the game, leaving decipher necessary clues to challenge the authorities who pursue him.
-He is narcissistic, quirky, explosive, and has a flair for what he does.
+The Bay area is being terrorized by the serial killer, known only as ‘Caesar,’ who has self-appointed one of the city’s finest (Casey Harwell) as opposing king.
+Suffering from a split personality, Caesar bounces between reality and the belief he is 1st century's Roman Emperor, Caesar Augustus.
+He leads the authorities on a cat and mouse chase throughout the game, leaving clues for the "War Room' bunch to decipher in order to stop the next homicide.
+He is extremely narcissistic, calculated, explosive, quirky, and has quite the flair for what he does.

 “Many die, but I will live forever through your words.
 Extraordinaire!” - Caesar

 How do you stop a madman who is always three moves ahead of you?
-Casey’s attempts lead him down a dark path where he must question whether he can actually catch this monster or will he become the very thing he fights?
+Casey’s attempts lead him down a dark path where he is forced to question whether he can actually catch this monster or become the very thing he fights?

-The stakes can kill you because the next move is always Caesar’s.
+The stakes are high and can kill you because the next move is always Caesar’s.

 Anita Burke